helinoguuz/ai-vscode-extension/README.md

 ### Sessions

-DevMate opens on a session list.
+The extension opens on a session list.
 Each session stores its project identity, messages, and final file-change summaries.
 A session cannot be opened while a different project is active.

 An unfinished tool run is stored as a bounded checkpoint.
 If the request fails or VS Code is reloaded, the **Continue** button can resume it with its saved tool history.

 ## Project retrieval

 Project scope uses a local lexical index.
-DevMate:
+The extension:

 1. Finds eligible text files in the first workspace folder.
 2. Excludes dependencies, generated files, build output, credentials, lock files, and binary files.